[CROSSGOV] - Governance mechanisms for cross-border functional areas

 Policy questions

-Thus, the project should support EU, national, regional policies in answering the following key policy questions:
+The project aims to support EU, national, regional policies in answering the following key policy questions:

-The project shall encompass the entire ESPON programme area, including internal and external borders.
+The project encompasses the entire ESPON programme area.

 More information